 Final words

 This isn’t a KDE Plasma guide, unfortunately for you and we’ve barely scratched the surface here.
 But I’m sure Google will help you find anything you want about KDE and how it works.
 KDE Plasma is easy to use and I cannot stress that enough.
 Perhaps because this is not how you may feel when you do try it out.
 Sure launching apps is a breeze and quite familiar.
 Adding widgets or panels is not that difficult either.
-Simply right-click anywhere and select Add widget or Add panel.
+Right-click anywhere and select Add widget or Add panel.

 Reddit user unixporn gives us a good example.